htw-imi-showtime/showtime-website/content/ws23/bachelor/b7-ar-interaction-city/Features.md

 weight = 1
 +++

+{{<section title="Communication">}}

+#### Wifi

+To ensure that our hardware can communicate smoothly in the same network, we use a Raspberry Pi as a WLAN hotspot.
+This ensures an uninterrupted connection and enables our devices to work together optimally.

+#### MQTT

+Communication takes place via MQTT, an open network protocol for machine-to-machine communication.
+The Arduino uses the MQTT protocol to send messages to the Raspberry Pi, which acts as an MQTT broker.
+At the same time, the HoloLens glasses subscribe to these messages to receive real-time information.
+This seamless exchange enables efficient communication between the devices, with the Raspberry Pi acting as the central intermediary to establish the connection between the Arduino and the HoloLens.
+{{<gallery>}}
+{{<image src="Wifi.png" alt="Wifi Logo" caption="Wifi">}}
+{{<image src="MQTT.png" alt="MQTT Logo" caption="MQTT">}}
+{{</gallery>}}
+{{</section>}}

 {{<section title="Interactions">}}
+There are an infinite number of ways to interact with objects in the real world.
+For our project, we decided on the three interactions of pressing, turning and removing/placing.
+These are represented by a button, a potentiometer and an NFC reader.

-- Button press
+#### Button press

-  With a simple button press you can see how the industry sector could look like in the year 2050.
-An Industry sector with zero emmissions.
+With the press of a button, we show what the industrial sector could look like in 2050.
+An industrial sector that is sustainable and has hardly any emissions.

-- Turn the knob
+#### Turn the knob
-  Decide which energy mix the future will have.
-Should it be 0% sustainable 100% or something inbetween?
-Through turning the knob you can decide yourself how the energy is mixed and how the future will look like.

-- Exchange the house
-  Why is everyone talking about Heat pumps and why shouldnt I use my old oil stove anymore.
-By physically exchanging a house in our city model you can find out more about how your house can be more sustainable and what you should take care about.
+Decide for yourself what the energy mix will look like in 2050.
+You can choose between 0% and 100% sustainability in energy production using a rotary control.

+#### Change of object

+Remove a house from our city model and swap it for a different one.
+This allows you to decide how sustainable the housing sector will be in 2050.
+Should nothing change, or will everyone have solar panels on their roof?
 {{</section>}}